What is the Science of Learning?

 Sleep, Movement, and Well-Being

 Sleep consolidates memory.
 Movement improves focus, mood, and attention.
-These factors matter deeply in language classrooms, where students need sustained attention for both input and output.
+These factors matter deeply in language classrooms, where students need sustained attention for both input and output (Ratey & Hagerman, 2008).

-Tips: Include brain breaks, movement-based activities, reminders about sleep, or quick stretching between tasks.
+Tips: Include intentional pauses, movement-based activities, reminders about sleep, or quick stretching between tasks.

 Why This Matters for Language Teachers